todvora/eet-client/README.md

 *Note: It doesn't affect you as an user of this EET client, is important only for a green field implementations of EET webservice consumers.*

-## TODO and to decide

-- Should be the I.CA root certificate downloaded automatically or provided by the implementer?
-IMHO no, not secure enough.
-- Should the I.CA root be added to the default JVM truststore?
-- Create demo project, using this client as a dependency
-- Detailed logging
-- Run integration tests on travis-ci (apparently blocked travis's IP/range to the WS by EET server itself)
-- Security review - is everything as correct as possible?
-- Configurable logging when used as a client / connector?

 ## Installation

 If you want to use this library as a dependency in your Maven based project, follow instructions provided on [jitpack.io](https://jitpack.io/#todvora/eet-client).
 There is currently no maven central release.